 Umi sushi & bento is a popular sushi takeaway in Dublin that offers a wide range of traditional dishes.
 All of the food here is cooked to order and the ingredients they use are always fresh and of the highest quality.

-What does this mean?
-This means that the beef is sourced in Ireland, as well as fresh fish and seafood.
-Order classics like salmon sashimi and maguro tuna or go for something different like salmon cream cheese with avocado and chicken gyoza.
+Order classics like salmon sashimi and maguro tuna or try something different like salmon cream cheese with avocado and chicken gyoza.

 They have a lot of combo box options, which means you can try many different foods at once.
 A handy place to drop into for lunch.

 The sushi here is prepared fresh daily by highly trained chefs and it’s never reused the next day.
 They also source fish and veg from local suppliers.

 Food wise, you can pick and mix your sushi box which (and I may be wrong), is something that’s unique to Kokoro Sushi Bento.

 If you’re feeling peckish, try the Heart and Soul Bento (Yellow Fin Tuna & Superior Salmon Sushi, Salmon Sashimi, Fresh Crabmeat & Salmon Maki Rolls) it’s incredible!